How to Report a Car Accident in Orange County, CA

 There are California Highway Patrol locations throughout the state, and the Orange County location is in central Santa Ana.
 You can report your accident in person at the Santa Ana office, but it’s also easy to report a collision by calling 1-800-TELL-CHP (1-800-835-5247).
 The hotline is always active.

-Reach Out to a California Car Accident Lawyer
+Consult a California Car Accident Lawyer to Safeguard Your Evidence

 Knowing when and how to file a car accident report can ease your worry when a collision occurs.
 It’s also helpful to understand the importance of filing, even if no injuries have occurred.
 When the time comes, a car accident attorney from Kohan & Bablove, Injury Attorneys can assist you with gathering the proper evidence to prove negligence and maximize your settlement.